Shawn5cents/Texty/README.md

 ### Special Thanks
 - [Cole Ammons](https://github.com/coleam00) for the original [ottomator-agents](https://github.com/coleam00/ottomator-agents) project that served as inspiration and foundation
+- Louisce Nichols for their ongoing support and encouragement
+- Michael Nichols for their valuable feedback and assistance

 ## 📜 License